-Also, normally hardware developers are located in China and product owners in USA.
+Also, normally hardware developers are located in China and product owners in the USA.
 Adding software developers from yet another geographic location and timezone seems too much of a hassle and not worthwhile of other benefits.
 Our team, however, proves this wrong on the regular basis.

 Using our experience our developers were able to build the application without physical access to the device.
-Although hardware developers have provided the reference code for Bluetooth layer, we have eventually rewritten it from scratch.
+Although hardware developers have provided the reference code for the Bluetooth layer, we have eventually rewritten it from scratch.

 The purpose of the DreamOn device is to make a person fall asleep faster and sleep more deeply.
 It creates a unique pulse that physically calms your body to sleep so you can wake feeling more rested.
 Since the device has a single hardware control, an "on" button, the application acts as the main controller for the device.
 Users can calibrate the pulse intensity and set up an alarm if needed.